rust-lang/rfcs/text/0000-feature-metadata.md

 behavior so that either `feature = []` or `feature = { "requires" = [] }` will
 return the same result.

+The name `public` was chosen in favor of `pub` to be consistent with the [`public_private_dependencies`] RFC, and to match the existing style of using non-truncated words as keys.

 In general, marking a feature `public = false` should make tooling treat the feature as non-public API.
 That includes:

 -   The feature should not be accepted by `cargo add --features`
--   The feature should not be reported from the feature output report of `cargo add`
+-   The feature should not be reported from `cargo add`'s feature output report
--   In the future, `rustdoc` should not document these features unless `--document-private-items` is specified
+-   Once `rustdoc` is able to consume feature metadata, `rustdoc` should not document these features unless `--document-private-items` is specified
 -   A future tool like `cargo info` shouldn't display information about these features